- Zammad supports two systems of high-security email communication:

 This message’s signature has been successfully verified.

-You can be confident that it’s authentic and that the contents have not been modified.
+You can be confident that it’s authentic and that the content has not been modified.

 Use the 🔒 Encrypt and ✅ Sign buttons to turn on encryption and signing for outgoing emails.